dovis94/Bike-Analysis/README.md

 - Start and end locations.

 ## Cleaning The Data
-- Cleaned null values
+- Cleaned null values and trim whitespace
 - Corrected incorrect time data (bike returned earlier than taken out)
-- Trim Whitespace
 - Standardized column type for each month
 >**Overall the data was well maintained**
 ## Organization
-I utilized SQL to
+I utilized Alteryx to
 - Combine the 12 .csv's **June 2020 Until May 2021**
 - Created two new varibles, total_bike_time and date
 - Further filter out any anomolies